ich777/unraid-tailscale-cli/README.md

 # Unraid Tailscale CLI Plugin

-This is just a plugin which installs Tailscale and runs it.
+This is just a plugin which installs Tailscale and run it.

 ## Installation